Akuli/python-tutorial/variables.md

 None is Python's "nothing" value.
 It behaves just like any other value, and it's often used as a default value for different kinds of things.
-We'll find a bunch of ways to use None later.
+Right now it might seem useless but we'll find a bunch of ways to use None later.

 None's behavior on the interactive prompt might be a bit confusing at
 first: